elenabortolato/bren/README.md

 # Stroke example
 Example for using "bren" with the Stroke dataset (Dobson e Barnett, 2008), available in the \texttt{R} package \text{MLGdata} (Sartori et al.) on CRAN.
-This file also contains the code for reproducing the simulation study in the paper
+This file also contains the code for reproducing the simulation study using this dataset in the paper

+# simulation study Scenatios 1 and 2